MatthewBryanCC/GarrysMod-MattLibClient/README.md

 5. If all done correctly, double tapping control rapidly will open the client!

 ### The rest of the client should be pretty self explainitory to use :).
 Have fun cheating.
+## P.S I'm pretty surprized by the amount of people actually looking into / using this.
+Please be responsible with this exploit so as to not ruin the experience of other well-intended Gmod players.